-We reached Gangabal camp site at 1:00pm and enjoyed a good afternoon nap in the warmth of the valley.
-In evening we had our session on ‘How to select Trekking Gear’ and enjoyed the folk songs near the camp fire.
+We reached Gangabal campsite at 1:00 pm and enjoyed a good afternoon nap in the warmth of the valley.
+In the evening we had our session on ‘How to select Trekking Gear’ and enjoyed the folk songs near the campfire.

 We took our time and woke up late in the morning as it was the rest day.
 After breakfast we left to explore Gangabal Lake.
 This huge blue-colour lake resting amidst the giant mountains right next to glacier was definitely a sight to behold.
 People enjoyed a dip in the lake and I retired to my deep thinking, resting on the rocks near the lake.
 On the way back to camp, me and my friend slipped aside to take a dip in the Nandkul Lake, and that was one the best moment of the trek for me.

-It was the last day of the trek, and many of us were sad because the trek was coming to an end, but everyone of us were excited to explore Srinagar and have Wazwan (Local Non Vegetarian Course of Kashmir).
+It was the last day of the trek, and many of us were sad because the trek was coming to an end, but every one of us was excited to explore Srinagar and have Wazwan (Local Non-Vegetarian Course of Kashmir).
 The descent till Naranag was quite steep and took a toll on nearly everyone’s knees and toes, but never mind, it was the last day.
 We were treated to a tea party at Naranag by the eldest participant of the trek who was 67 years old and successfully completed the trek.

 We took our cabs and left for Srinagar, nostalgic, reminiscing the memories that we had created over the period of past 7 days.
 Kashmir Great Lakes will always be remembered, not because it is one of the most beautiful treks but also because it generated the pool of answered and unanswered questions inside my mind.